Mico27/gbs-AppendLoadTextPlugin/README.md

 A GB Studio engine plugin that extends the standard text system with the ability to **build up a text string across multiple load steps** before displaying it, and provides more granular control over text rendering options.
 It separates the "load text into buffer" step from the "display text" step, adds an append mode so consecutive loads accumulate instead of overwrite, lets you switch the render target between the background and overlay layers at any time, and exposes a flexible overlay/text wait event.

-An `engineAlt` variant is included for compatibility when the plugin is used alongside the [ScreenScrollPlugin](https://github.com/Mico27/gbs-ScreenScrollPlugin).
+A compatibility variant is included for use alongside the [ScreenScrollPlugin](https://github.com/Mico27/gbs-ScreenScrollPlugin).

 All events are in the **Dialogue** group of the script editor.